 1. Argan Oil

 Argan oil is a favorite in the beauty world.
 Not only is this oil great for your hair, but it also works wonders for your skin.
 It contains antioxidants, like ferulic acid, vitamin E and fatty acids, making a great nourishing and protective ingredient.
-All of this helps fight UV rays and hair cell damage.
+All of this helps fight hair cell damage by fighting UV rays.
 It can work well as a conditioner, shampoo, styling agent, and hair mask.
 It’s probably one of the more common hair oils used to fight frizz and add shine to your luscious strands, which is why I’ve kick started our solutions with this plentiful oil.

 Pure argan oil can be pricey because it isn’t that easy to make.
 The argan kernels have to be removed from the shell and then ground up by hand into the oil.
 It can take days just to get a liter of it.
 But, it’s definitely worth the wait and the price tag!
 It’s best if you use pure argan oil, since additional chemicals may damage your scalp and natural products are healthier for you and the environment.
 You can treat your frizzy hair with argan oil by putting a small amount through your wet strands before you blow-dry your hair.
 You can also use it after your hair dries by applying a few drops and smoothing them all over for a frizz-free finish.
 It not only hydrates your hair but makes it shine as well.